 June is officially National Healthy Homes Month!
-The month-long recognition offers the perfect opportunity to learn more about what exactly constitutes a healthy home.
-Stocked with greater awareness and information, you can choose if and how to actively intervene in your living space and what to advocate for for healthier homes across the country.
-Healthy housing should be accessible for all.
-Learn how to both create and maintain healthy homes–particularly through indoor air quality solutions–and the purpose of National Healthy Homes Month.
+This month-long recognition offers the perfect opportunity to learn more about what constitutes a healthy home.
+Stocked with greater awareness and information, you can choose if and how to actively intervene in your living space, and what to advocate for, for healthier homes across the country.
+Healthy housing should be accessible to all.
+Learn how to both create and maintain healthy homes—particularly through indoor air quality solutions—and the purpose of National Healthy Homes Month.

 America first observed National Healthy Homes Month (NHMM) in 2016.
 The purpose of the month-long awareness event is to:

 - Increase awareness of housing-related health hazards, lead poisoning prevention and the overall principles of a healthy home, especially for low-income populations